energyandcleanair/creaemission/tests/README.md

 # Testing Framework

-This directory contains the test suite for the CEDS Dashboard package using the `testthat` framework.
+This directory contains the test suite for the CREA Emission Portal package using the `testthat` framework.

 ## Test Structure